appleseedhq/blenderseed/docs/features.rst

     * Texture converter uses internal function (no more need for maketx)
     * Animated textures
     * Native Cryptomatte integration
-    * Area lamps use new analytic shapes instead of meshes
     * Mesh export is now handled through C++, leading to a 10x reduction in export times
     * Can add and delete objects in viewport render model
     * Stereoscopic rendering support